lissepark/PhotoGalleryAndroidApp/README.md

 # PhotoGalleryAndroidApp
-Android application to see latest photos from Flickr.com Created by Android Studio
+Android application to see latest photos from Flickr.com <br>
+Created by Android Studio